6. Environment and planning

-This strategy covers road vehicles powered by electricity with or without assistance from some other fuel source.
-It does not extend to other types of low emission vehicle (LEV), such as those powered by hydrogen fuel cells.
+This strategy covers road vehicles powered by electricity.
+It includes vehicles with or without assistance from some other fuel source.
+It does not extend to other types of low emission vehicle (LEV).
+For example: those powered by hydrogen fuel cells.

-Exeter City Council is the street naming and numbering authority in Exeter and has adopted the Town Improvement Clauses Act 1847 for this purpose.
+Exeter City Council is the street naming and numbering authority in Exeter.
+We have adopted the Town Improvement Clauses Act 1847 for this purpose.

-Exeter City Council has introduced a CIL Instalment Policy which applies in all cases where the total CIL liability is greater than £50,000.
+Exeter City Council has introduced a CIL Instalment Policy.
+This applies in all cases where the total CIL liability is greater than £50,000.

-At Planning Member Working Group on 22 March 2016 the City Development Manager presented a report informing Members of the preparation of an Enforcement Plan to provide a framework within which the Council exercises its enforcement function under the Town and Country Planning Act and associated legislation.
+At Planning Member Working Group on 22 March 2016 the City Development Manager presented a report informing Members of the preparation of an Enforcement Plan.
+This provided a framework within which the Council exercises its enforcement function under the Town and Country Planning Act and associated legislation.
 Planning Member Working Group endorsed the Plan.

-This Protocol is intended for use where an unauthorised encampment is reported on the Council’s land.
-It has regard to the requirements of the Office of the Deputy Prime Minister’s document “Guide to effective use of enforcement powers - Part 1: Unauthorised encampments” February 2006, one aim of which is to help strike a balance between the needs and legitimate expectations of members of the settled community, local businesses and other landowners, and Gypsies and Travellers.
+This Protocol is intended for use where an unauthorised encampment is reported on Council land.
+It has regard to the requirements of the Office of the Deputy Prime Minister’s document “Guide to effective use of enforcement powers - Part 1: Unauthorised encampments” February 2006.
+One aim of which is to help strike a balance between the needs and legitimate expectations of members of the settled community, local businesses and other landowners, and Gypsies and Travellers.